top of page

 My symptoms became worse

 It was relaxing.
-I slept for almost 2 days but my symptoms became worse.
-So on Monday, I did not go back to the office and I told him I needed an extra week.
+I slept for almost two days, but my symptoms became worse.
+So on Monday, I did not go back to the office and told my employer that I needed an extra week off.

-One night, my flatmates and I, were going to go to a birthday party together but I just broke out in tears before we were heading off.
+One night, my flatmates and I were going to a birthday party together, but I suddenly broke down in tears before we headed out.
 They told me to just take some rest and that everything would be okay.
-I believed it, went to bed, and slept for hours.
-The week after that, I wasn’t able to do anything, even the normal daily activities were hard for me to handle.
+I believed them, went to bed, and slept for hours.
+The following week, I wasn’t able to do anything; even normal daily activities were hard for me to handle.

-My head couldn’t manage it and I felt so emotional not even knowing why.
-That extra week off ended up becoming a month, the month then turning into half a year, the half a year lasted and became a year.
+My head couldn’t manage it, and I felt so emotional without even knowing why.
+That extra week off ended up becoming a month, which then turned into half a year, and that half a year lasted and became a year.

-Though, finally, after that year, I have never gone back to that office again.
-I loved my job, I loved the people there.
-I am always ambitious and I felt so useless doing "nothing".
+Finally, after that year, I never went back to that office again.
+I loved my job and the people there.
+I am always ambitious, and I felt so useless doing "nothing."

 "I passed my hardest moments alone while everyone believed I was fine."